Peacem4kr/file2prompt/README.md

 ### Step 1: Create API Token

 Create a token in your Ollama or LLM server interface:
+1. Open your profile
+2. Security - scroll down to Long-lived access tokens
+3. Create Token

-- Give the token a descriptive name (e.g., `HomeAssistant File2prompt`)
+4. Give the token a descriptive name (e.g., `HomeAssistant File2prompt`)
-- Copy the token and save it securely
+5. Copy the token into memory

 ### Step 2: Add the Integration